AbuProgrammiy/CQRSTemplate/README.md

 ###### Mapster - 7.4.0
 ###### System.IdentityModel.Tokens.Jwt - 8.2.1
 #
+##  Don't forget to customize `appsettings.json`
+#
 #### When you run this template it will migrate simple User model.
-And will ready to use as follows.
-Don't forget to customize appsettings.json:
+And will ready to use as follows:
 ![image](https://github.com/user-attachments/assets/fbfb2007-dd9a-4b2a-89fd-2c8cc1623258)